beatonma/arduino-lights/README.md

 ![Finished light box](docs/images/lightbox.jpg)

 This project controls LEDs attached to an Arduino Uno.
 It uses an attached potentiometer for brightness control, and two buttons for choosing light colours and animations.

+See https://beatonma.org/a/191208-arduino-lightbox for a little more about this project.